etho201/containers/ansible-vpn/README.md

     ```
     >**NOTE:** `$DATA_DIR` is any directory you want to mount from your host machine in order to make it accessible within the container.

-3. Exec into the container using `ash` or `sh`:
+3. Exec into the container using `bash`:
     ```
-    docker exec -it vpn1 sh
+    docker exec -it vpn1 bash
     ```

 ---